as

 Solution: Choose a different port to resolve the port conflict.

-Fast Refresh feature doesn't update app when making code changes
+The Fast Refresh feature doesn't update the app when making code changes

-Cause: Port forwarding connection issues prevent Fast Refresh from communicating with the device.
+Cause: Connection issues with port forwarding prevent Fast Refresh from communicating with the device.

-Solution: Reset your reverse port forwarding connection and relaunch your app:
+Solution: Reset the reverse port forwarding connection and relaunch your app:

 kepler exec vda reverse —list